 Abstract: This thesis is a study on the role that women play in the administration of the Anglican Church in Uganda, with particular reference to Namirembe diocese.
 It analyses the participation of women in the church's administration and the factors that affect it.
 This study was carried out mainly because of the increased awareness of the importance of women in the development process throughout the world, as well as the increased concern about the minimal participation of women in the decision-making bodies - both in governments and non-governmental organizations.
 In the church, the on-going debate on the ordination of women to priesthood reflects this concern.
-The basic objectives of the study were mainly to find out whether women's participation in the administration of the church has been influenced by the Bible, which is the basis of the church; and also by African cultures in which the church was planted.
-It was also intended to find out how the nature of the administrative structure has influenced the participation of women within it.
+The basic objectives of the study were mainly to find out whether women's participation in the administration of the church has been influenced by the Bible, which is the basis of the church; and also by African cultures in

-The field research for this study was carried out in Namirembe diocese, with the intention to find out people's views about the role of women in the church, accused of doing things contrary to Anglican dogma and praxis.
-On several occasions, the British colonial government also accused him of misdemeanors including, "perpetrating actions that could lead to insurrection by destroying idols, inciting the blacks against the whites, undermining constituted authority, obtaining money by false pretences...."
-The undisclosed accusation against him, however, was that of causing a downward trend in the production, importation, and consumption of alcoholic beverages.
+Bakana.2 He was subsequently accused of doing things contrary to Anglican dogma and praxis.
+On several occasions, the British colonial government also accused him of misdemeanors including, "perpetrating actions that could lead to insurrection by destroying idols, inciting the blacks against the whites, undermining constituted authority, obtaining money by false pretences...."3 The undisclosed accusation against him, however, was that of causing a downward trend in the production, importation, and consumption of alcoholic beverages.
 As a result, he was jailed for two years.
 He died shortly after he was released from jail in 1918.